-New IFRS Date of mandatory application Summary Initial Application of IFRS 17 and IFRS 9 - Comparative Information (Amendment to IFRS 17) An entity that chooses to apply the amendment shall apply it when it first applies IFRS 17.
-Initial Application of IFRS 17 and IFRS 9 - Comparative Information (Amendment to IFRS 17) Lease liability on a sale and leaseback (Amendments to IFRS 16) Annual reporting periods beginning on or after January 1, 2024 The amendment clarifies how a lessee subsequently measures sale and leaseback transactions that meet the requirements of IFRS 15 to be accounted for as a sale.
+Initial Application of IFRS 17 and IFRS 9 - Comparative Information (Amendment to IFRS 17) An entity that chooses to apply the amendment shall apply it when it first applies IFRS 17.
+The amendment allows entities applying IFRS 17 and IFRS 9 for the first time to present comparative information on a financial asset as if the classification and measurement requirements of IFRS 9 had been previously applied to that financial asset.
+Lease liability on a sale and leaseback (Amendments to IFRS 16) Annual reporting periods beginning on or after January 1, 2024 The amendment clarifies how a lessee subsequently measures sale and leaseback transactions that meet the requirements of IFRS 15 to be accounted for as a sale.
 Non-current liabilities with covenants (Amendments to IAS 1 Annual reporting periods beginning on or after January 1, 2024 The amendment clarifies how the conditions that an entity must meet within twelve months after the reporting period affect the classification of a liability.
+Suppliers' financial agreements (Amendments to IAS 7 and IFRS 7) Annual reporting periods beginning on or after January 1, 2024 The amendments add disclosure requirements and "signaling" within the existing disclosure requirements, which request entities to provide qualitative and quantitative information on suppliers financing arrangements.